helalsoft/sumbot/docs/developer/background.md

 The `handleUrlParameters` function detects and processes the `sumbot_prompt` URL parameter:

+**Note**: Perplexity blocks requests with query parameters like `sumbot_prompt`, so this feature is disabled or non-functional for Perplexity.

 ```typescript
 async function handleUrlParameters(tab: { url?: string; id?: number }): Promise<void>;
 ```